drfleming0227/Redfish-Tools/doc-generator/README-configuration-files.md

 ## Base configuration file

-The base configuration file is a JSON file that configures the generated output and can include pointers to the <a href="#content-supplement-configuration-file-overview">content supplement configuration file</a> and the [boilerplate intro](README-supplementary-files.md#boilerplate-intro-file "README-supplementary-files.md#boilerplate-intro-file") and [boilerplate postscript](README-supplementary-files.md#boilerplate-postscript-file "README-supplementary-files.md#boilerplate-postscript-file") supplementary content files.
+The base configuration file is a JSON file that configures the generated documentation and can include pointers to the <a href="#content-supplement-configuration-file-overview">content supplement configuration file</a> and the [boilerplate intro](README-supplementary-files.md#boilerplate-intro-file "README-supplementary-files.md#boilerplate-intro-file") and [boilerplate postscript](README-supplementary-files.md#boilerplate-postscript-file "README-supplementary-files.md#boilerplate-postscript-file") supplementary content files.

 The names of some configuration keys differ from their command&#8209;line argument equivalents.
 Unless otherwise noted, the configuration key has the same meaning as its command&#8209;line argument equivalent.
 The `uri_mapping` configuration key is required but all other configuration keys are optional.